Please send any questions to the Secretariat of the Sea Cargo Charter Association at: info@seacargocharter.org

 The Sea Cargo Charter

 The Global Maritime Forum, Smart Freight Centre, and UMAS have been part of this work since its inception.
-They have also been working with other initiatives – such as the Poseidon Principles – to ensure that various initiatives within the shipping sector are compatible.
+They have also been working with other initiatives – such as the Poseidon Principles and the Poseidon Principles for Marine Insurance – to ensure that various initiatives within the shipping sector are compatible and impactful.

 A broader group of NGOs and other stakeholders have been kept informed throughout the process.